What Do Beets Taste Like ?

 Raw shredded beets also add a nice presentation and taste great as a garnish for soup.
 They are also a great addition to add texture or crunch to grain bowls.

-If you are eating beets raw, you will need to clean them thoroughly and use a vegetable peeler to peel off the hard skin.
+If you are eating beets raw, you will need to peel them before enjoying them.
+A vegetable peeler works well for this.

 How to boil beets